LiubomyrVV/manispace-tsx-framer/README.md

-// finish configuration of routes
+// 1.
+Complete route configuration
+// 2.
+Understand how providers work in the app and refactor accordingly